Pampas grass for landscaping

 Grasses for the Southwest

 Grasses for the Southwest.
 Most Grasses are easy to take care of.
 They are not susceptible to insects and rarely need to be fertilized.
-Most will go dormant during the winter.
+Most will go dormant during the winter seasons.
 You can cut them down low to the ground, and they will vigorously grow back during spring.

 This is a fast-growing ornamental grass.
-Usually evergreen in warmer climates.
-The normal variety grows to about 10ft high and 20ft wide.
-Should be planted in groups.
+It is usually evergreen in warmer climates.
+The normal variety grows to about 10ft high and 20ft wide and should be planted in groups.
 It has showy spiked flower plumes and razor-edged leaves (ouch)!
 The dwarf variety called ivory tower is mainly sold at your local nursery.
-It likes full sun and very drought tolerant.
-Grows best at about 6500 ft. elevation.
+It likes full sun and is very drought tolerant.
+It grows best at about 6500 ft. elevation.

 Grasses for the Southwest